VivereSV/NioShadowverseLogger/README.md

 HSK PancakeReaper for his advice on which screens to take, control suggestions, and convincing me to make this supported on all languages (you people who play in Japanese can thank him for that).

+HSK for bugtesting

 DB randomystery for suffering through my caps lock spam.

+Rhekar for shaming me into making this fully automatic

+And of course, Team Dawnbreakers for all their support.
+Cough guinea pigs cough.